patpadgett/corkscrew/README.md

 How Do I Build It?
 ------------------
-In the corkscrew directory type './configure' then 'make'.
+In the corkscrew directory type 'autoreconf -i', './configure' then 'make'.
 Check out the INSTALL file for more information.

-ex. macOS
+ex.
 ```
+autoreconf -i
-./configure --build=i686-apple-macos
+./configure
 make
 ```